Greek underworld: The Erinyes

 The Erinyes (also known as the Furies) were the three goddesses associated with the souls of the dead and the avenged crimes against the natural order of the world.
 They consist of Alecto, Megaera, and Tisiphone.

 They were particularly concerned with crimes done by children against their parents such as matricide, patricide, and unfilial conduct.
 They would inflict madness upon the living murderer, or if a nation was harboring such a criminal, the Erinyes would cause starvation and disease to the nation.
 The Erinyes were dreaded by the living since they embodied the vengeance of the person who was wronged against the wrongdoer.
 Often the Greeks made "soothing libations" to the Erinyes to appease them so as to not invoke their wrath, and overall the Erinyes received many more libations and sacrifices than other gods of the underworld.
 The Erinyes were depicted as ugly and winged women with their bodies intertwined with serpents.

 Hermes

 While Hermes did not primarily reside in the underworld and is not usually associated with the underworld, he was the one who led the souls of the dead to the underworld.
 In this sense, he was known as Hermes Psychopompos and with his fair golden wand he was able to lead the dead to their new home.
-He was also called upon by the dying to assist in their passing – some called upon him to have painless deaths or be able to die when and where they believed they were meant to die.
+He was also called upon by the dying to assist in their death – some called upon him to have painless deaths or be able to die when and where they believed they were meant to die.